wooldridge/alerting-example/README.md

    and the database.

-2. Run the following scripts in Query Console (http://localhost:8000/qconsole) in the context of the "alert" database:
+2. Run the following scripts in Query Console (http://localhost:8000/qconsole) with the "alert" database as the content source:

    - `setup/1_config.js` configures the alerting example
    - `setup/2_action.js` defines an action with a module to execute